Controlled parking zones

-You will find parking meters or pay and display machines in some controlled parking zones.
-This means parking is permitted during the times indicated on the signs if a valid ticket is displayed on the windscreen or the right money has been put in the right meter.
+If you find parking meters or pay and display machines a controlled parking zones, you may park during the times indicated by displaying a valid ticket or paying the right meter fee.

-You must pay for the full time you expect to stay as it is illegal to return and buy further time in the same parking place.
-Some places have a maximum time to stay, and this is shown on the meter.
-You must not return and park in the same place within the time stated on the sign or one hour, whichever is the shorter period.
+You must pay for the full time you expect to stay.
+It's illegal to return and buy further time in the same parking space, for example, to avoid the maximum time shown on the meter.
+The 'no-return' limit is stated on the sign, or one hour, whichever is shorter.

 Limited waiting areas